-For those observing the Festival of Lights, Hanukkah this year starts on the evening of Saturday, Dec.
-24, 2016 and ends on Jan.
-1, 2017.
-That's right, Hanukkah falls on Christmas — which hasn't happened since 1959.
-This eight-day celebration is coming up soon and, like with many Jewish holidays, Hanukkah has a lot of traditions surrounding it.
+For those observing the Festival of Lights, this year Hanukkah starts on the evening of Thursday, Dec.
+10 and ends on Friday, Dec.
+18. This eight-day celebration is coming up soon and, like with many Jewish holidays, Hanukkah has a lot of traditions surrounding it.
 You may have heard about some of the more obvious ones — like the fact that the festivities last for eight days and nights, and that Jews light a special candelabra with nine branches called a menorah.
 But there's more to Hanukkah than lighting the menorah and getting eight days of presents (which, for the record, definitely doesn't happen in every Jewish household).
 So, with the power of the internet and my own Hebrew school education, I'm going to explain what Hanukkah traditions mean and what their significance is.

 1. The Menorah or Hanukkiah